We shape the future of cyber security

 Organisation chart

-The Steering board, which currently has around 20 members, is responsible for the association’s strategic management.
-In addition to the companies Baloise, Credit Suisse, Helvetia, Mobiliar, PostFinance, Raiffeisen, SIX Group, Swiss Life, UBS and Zürcher Kantonalbank, the National Cyber Security Centre (NCSC), the State Secretariat for International Finance (SIF), the Swiss Financial Market Supervisory Authority (FINMA) and the Swiss National Bank (SNB) also have a seat in the Steering Board.
-Moreover, the Swiss Bankers Association (SBA), the Swiss Insurance Association (SVV), the Association of Foreign Banks in Switzerland (AFBS), the Association of Swiss Cantonal Banks (VSKB), the Association of Swiss Asset Management and Wealth Management Banks (VAV), the Association of Swiss Private Banks (ABPS) and the Association of Swiss Regional Banks (VSRB) sit in this body.
+The Steering Board, which currently has 20 members, is responsible for the association’s strategic management.
+In addition to the companies Baloise, Helvetia, Mobiliar, Helsana, PostFinance, Raiffeisen, SIX Group, Swiss Life, UBS and Zürcher Kantonalbank, the National Cyber Security Centre (NCSC), the State Secretariat for International Finance (SIF), the Swiss Financial Market Supervisory Authority (FINMA) and the Swiss National Bank (SNB) also have a seat in the Steering Board.
+Also represented are the Swiss Bankers Association (SBA), the Swiss Insurance Association (SIA), the Association of Foreign Banks in Switzerland (AFBS), the Association of Swiss Cantonal Banks (VSKB), the Association of Swiss Asset Management and Wealth Management Banks (VAV), the Association of Swiss Private Banks (ASPB), the Association of Swiss Regional Banks (VSRB) and the Liechtenstein Bankers Association (LBA).

-The association board consists of four elected members: President August Benz, Vice President Alexandra Arni, Treasurer Marc Etienne Cortesi and Gabor Jaimes.
-The Board’s tasks include the organizational and financial management of the association and the admission and exclusion of members as well as the election of the executive director (establishment of the executive office).
+The Association Board consists of four elected members: President August Benz, Vice President Alexandra Arni, Treasurer Marc Etienne Cortesi and Gabor Jaimes.
+The Board’s tasks include the organisational and financial management of the association and the admission and exclusion of members as well as the election of the executive director (composition of the Business Office).

 Business Office